xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 -   A text editor to try the example code
 -   An HTTP client to test out code, such as CURL or Postman

-All the snippets in this chapter are on GitHub at <https://github.com/PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/tree/main/Chapter%205>.
+All the snippets in this chapter are on [GitHub](https://github.com/PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/tree/main/Chapter%205).

-## Understanding validation and serialization
+## Understanding validation and serialization {#understanding-validation-and-serialization}

 Fastify has been built with a focus on the developer’s experience, and on reducing the developer effort needed to draft a new project.
 For this reason, Fastify has built-in features to reduce the following burdens: